 What You Should Know About This Degree

 If you want to advance your career with a graduate degree in marketing, an MBA isn’t your only option.
 Many schools also offer Master of Science (MS) or Master of Arts (MA) degrees in marketing, which may take more research or theoretical approaches in their instruction.
 At the exploratory stage, research other types of programs to determine which one will best suit your interests and career goals.

 Like many industries, marketing has been disrupted by the digital revolution.
-Traditional advertising sales jobs are declining, with an expected loss of 5,400 jobs by 2026, according to the Bureau of Labor Statistics.
-Some of these job losses are offset by the rise in digital and social media marketing.
+Traditional advertising sales jobs are declining, and many of these job losses are offset by the rise in digital and social media marketing.
 Learning these skills and understanding the nuances of digital marketing is crucial for anyone looking to enter or advance in marketing.
 Review the curricula for programs to ensure that they cover these vital skills.